She Wanted To Be The Perfect Mom, Then Landed In A Psychiatric Unit

 Dhami enrolled Lisa in a comprehensive outpatient program she runs at El Camino Hospital, called the Maternal Outreach Mood Services (MOMS) program, where the new mother can bring her baby along during appointments.

 California Pacific Medical Center declined to comment on Lisa's case specifically, even though Lisa authorized the hospital to discuss her medical records.
-The hospital's inpatient psychiatric medical director, Dr. Stephanie Wilson, says breast pumps are now available to women who need them, and health care providers review new moms' wishes to see their babies on a case-by-case basis.
+The hospital's inpatient psychiatric medical director, Dr. Stephanie Wilson, says that breast pumps are now available to women who need them and that health care providers review new moms' wishes to see their babies on a case-by-case basis.

 "We take into full consideration all of the circumstances and the details of that patient, of the infant — and really seeing what, if any, benefit or even potential harm, it could have to the mother," Wilson says.
 "Once the symptoms of depression and psychosis start to get better, that's when I would start to allow more visitations."